dynamsoft-docs/dotnet-twain-docs/twainscan-module/pre-scan-settings.md

 Dynamic .NET TWAIN offers a method named `SelectSourceByIndex` which allows you to select the index of the source in `SourceNameItems` property as the current source.

 However, in some cases, you may want to select a source by source name.
-There isn’t such a method, but that can be achieved by a few lines of code.
+There isn't such a method, but that can be achieved by a few lines of code.

 Following is the sample code: